tuukkaviitanen/messenger/README.md

 When running only the server, client can be accessed at the root path of the server URL.

 Users can be created on the login page and after logging in, user enters the chatroom automatically.
+Online users can be clicked to open a private chat with them.